Special programme for RLUS students:

-Most students on the traditional RLUS course usually translate adopted texts from English to Russian according to their level.
+Most students on the traditional RLUS course usually translate adapted texts from English to Russian according to their level.
 The course extends their vocabulary and gives the opportunity to repeat grammar points.
 Bilingual students will translate authentic texts.
 They will study journalistic and fictional texts.
 The task is to achieve grammatical accuracy and stylistic adequacy (we do not practice it with the other students).
 The orthography and punctuation will be monitored as well.
 In addition we will control the lexical and syntax synonymy (we do not practice it with the other students).
 The students will be able to compare their translations with the existing classic translations done by professional translators.

 3. Key or precedential texts of Russian culture – “All Russians know them”.

 These precedential or key texts are texts known by many Russians due to their cultural importance.
 These texts are well known in written and spoken Russian culture and can be used on special occasions.
-Russians have knowledge of these texts from their childhood and school.
+Russians have knowledge of these texts from their childhood and schooldays.
 They often refer to themes, situations and symbols from these texts in everyday life, and use them to enhance their communication.

 For example, every Russian understands the phrase “Plushkins of all countries, become a union!”, or “The society now needs Oblomovs or Shtolts”, but these phrases make no sense to even bilingual speakers, which is why we’ve created a course with the following content: